aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

 (stitched) manner.
 In this case, an OTN slice is essentially a realization of an IETF network slice in OTN network domains.

+[refer to the example of 5G network slicing in the mid-haul from https://datatracker.ietf.org/doc/html/draft-rokui-5g-transport-slice-00]

 # Framework for OTN slicing

    An OTN slice is a collection of OTN network resources that are used